snajpa/openvz6-kernel/Documentation/admin-guide/hw-vuln/l1tf.rst

   The kernel default mitigations for vulnerable processors are:

   - PTE inversion to protect against malicious user space.
 This is done unconditionally and cannot be controlled.
+The swap storage is limited to ~16TB.

   - L1D conditional flushing on VMENTER when EPT is enabled for a guest.